Judiciary of the Cook Islands: Judges

-The Chief Justice and a Judge of the Court of Appeal are appointed by the Queen's Representative on the advice of the Executive Council.
-High Court Judges are appointed by the Queen's Representative on the advice of the Executive Council, as tendered by the Chief Justice and the Minister of Justice.
+The Chief Justice and a Judge of the Court of Appeal are appointed by the King's Representative on the advice of the Executive Council.
+High Court Judges are appointed by the King's Representative on the advice of the Executive Council, as tendered by the Chief Justice and the Minister of Justice.
 Non-resident Judges are appointed for a three-year term; other Judges are appointed for life.
-Judges may be removed from office by the Queen's Representative on the recommendation of an investigative tribunal and only for inability to perform their office, or for misbehaviour.
+Judges may be removed from office by the King's Representative on the recommendation of an investigative tribunal and only for inability to perform their office, or for misbehaviour.